cvc5/ethos/user_manual.md

 Right and left associative operators with nil terminators also have a relationship with list terms (as we will see in the following section), and in computational operators.

 Note that the type for right and left associative operators with nil terminators is typically `(-> T T T)` for some `T`, where their nil terminator has type `T`.

+> Currently, if no nil terminator is provided, then the ALF checker will use the term `alf.nil` as the nil terminator for the operator.
+The type rule for the operator is internally updated to accept `alf.nil` as its second child.

 ### List